warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

     main()
 ```

-After decryption, a base64 encoded ZIP data can be obtained.
-Decoding the data will output the flag too.
+After decryption, the quarantined file was a Powershell script that had a base64 encoded ZIP file.
+The flag can be obtained from the ZIP file.

 ```
 └─$ strings decrypted_file.bin